bitflex-llc/BITFLEX-CSharp-API/docs/ApplicationApi.md

 <a name="apiapplicationvalidateapptokenpost"></a>
 # **ApiApplicationValidateapptokenPost**
-> void ApiApplicationValidateapptokenPost (string deviceInfo = null, string pushToken = null, string token = null, string deviceId = null)
+> void ApiApplicationValidateapptokenPost (ValidateAppTokenRequest validateAppTokenRequest = null)